ChunYen-Chen/Calab-new-web/README.md

 * clean the warning from the map

-* write a simple python code to generate the basic publication html content?
 * sort button of publucation?
 * a fold navbar e.g. (member => prof, RA, PHD...)
 * check the mobile version (include the css setting)